Joystream/atlas/docs/operator-guide.md

 Atlas will, by default, only display content belonging to one of the defined display categories in the app.
 That means that video with a category that doesn't belong to any local category will not be available in the app.
 If you want to change that behavior, you can set `content.showAllContent` to `true` in the config file.
 That will make the app display all the content, regardless of the category.

-You are free to use existing metaprotocol (Query Node) categories, buy you can also create your own that match your Gateway's specific needs.
+You are free to use existing metaprotocol (Query Node) categories, but you can also create your own that match your Gateway's specific needs.
 To get a list of all the existing categories you can use the following QN query:

 ```graphql
 query {